 - Palatants can mimic different flavours – look at the label of ‘beef’ dry food and you’ll normally see that it contains not only beef but other proteins, usually disguised as ‘meat meal’ or ‘poultry meal’

 - The difference between a beef and a chicken recipe normally has more to do with the palatant than the content of the kibble itself – while there might be a slightly higher proportion of the named protein, it’s usually the palatant that gives the kibble its meaty smell and taste

 Why doesn’t fresh food need palatants?

 Fresh food has a much higher proportion of meat than kibble and it therefore smells naturally of meat!
-Most kibble is only about 20 – 30% meat with a high proportion of grains.
-Lyka contains over 50% meat, with no grains to spoil the smell – or nutritional content!
+Most kibble is only about 20 – 30% meat with a high proportion of grains, while Lyka contains over 50% meat.
 That’s not the only reason fresh food doesn’t need palatants: